Student Clubs & Organizations

 Rebecca Cherry | Advisor | Rebecca.Cherry@ccd.edu

-Communication Club (COM Club) is an opportunity for students of any major to build relationships, community and experience the world of communication.
-Through the creation, promotion, hosting and attendance at events that will highlight and develop personal, professional and public communication strategies.
+Communication Club (COM Club) is an opportunity for students of any major to build relationships and community and experience the world of communication through creating, promoting, hosting, and attending events that will highlight and develop personal, professional, and public communication strategies.

 Mollye Russell | Advisor | Mollye.Russell@ccd.edu